culturedigitalskills/2024-360-digitisation/episodes/camerasetup-acquisition.Rmd

 ### DSLR cameras

-As we saw in the previous section DSLR cameras fall under the first technique for taking spherical panorama photographs.
-When using this technique we should follow these specific steps:
+As we saw in the previous section, DSLR cameras are used when following the first technique for taking spherical panorama photographs.
+When using this method  we should follow these specific steps:

 - Position the tripod at the point where you want to take the photographs from and make sure is leveled with the bubble.

 - Mount the [rotating (mount) mechanism](https://www.manfrotto.com/global/move-quick-release-system-mvaqr/) on the tripod.
 The mount can be motorized and operated with a remote or with a specialised app (please see below).

-- Mount the camera on top of the rotating mount, turn it on and make sure is leveled trough the camera level function.
+- Mount the camera on top of the rotating mount and turn it on.

-- Keep the camera straight using a level function of the camera or the level of the tripod.
+- Keep the camera straight using a level function of the camera and the level of the tripod.

-- Turn your camera in portrait mode, this is ideal when shooting spherical panoramas because of the extended vertical coverage.
+- Turn your camera in portrait mode (this is ideal when shooting spherical panoramas because of the extended vertical coverage).

 - Set camera to manual focus so that it does not change between different shots.
-In this instance try to focus to infinity if your lens permits such a function.
+For instance try to focus to infinity if your lens permits such a function.
 To increase Focal Lenght try to use high f-stops numbers, especially if you are shooting outside in good light conditions.

 - Adjust the light settings for acquiring well lighted photographs.
 You should be already familiar with this settings.
-If you need some help you can consult [this guideline](https://capturetheatlas.com/camera-settings/)
+If you need some extra help you can consult [this guideline](https://capturetheatlas.com/camera-settings/)

 - Start shooting by rotating the camera of a minimum 60 degree angle (this depends on the focal length of your lens) Please refer to the [previous section](difference-between-techniques.Rmd) to check the amount of pictures to be taken.